-GRAPHIC ARTS CRITERIA
+GRAPHIC ARTS CATEGORY

-3-24.
+3-33.
 Judges evaluate the effectiveness of the graphic and its value to units, commands, Soldiers, and the Army as a whole.
 As each product will differ significantly in scope, type and emphasis, judges allow some flexibility when assessing the value of products.
 Judges will consider the CI relevance and impact, as well as talent, energy, technical mastery and entertainment value when evaluating graphic arts products, remembering most graphic products are command directed.

-3-25.
-If a product meets a criteria requirement, it will earn one star.
+- 3-34.
+If a product meets a criteria requirement, it will earn one star for that criterion.
 Meeting all three requirements will earn it the maximum stars allowable.
-The fundamental graphic arts criteria are:

-- Focus: - Entries should support commanders' communication objectives.
-If the material does not effectively communicate the objectives of a command, its Soldiers and/or the Army, it is not an effective product, regardless of technical quality. - Ineligible Methods: - Entries should not contain two-dimensional work created by free-hand methods; using dry or wet-based methods such as line art, sketches, water colors and oil paintings; work created using pencil, chalk and/or charcoal; pictures of displays and fine art pieces. - SAPP: - Graphics compromising security are inconsistent with commanders' intent interfere with the success of the competition and will be disqualified.
-Judges will disqualify graphics that violate command or service policy, or include inappropriate subject matter, unacceptable style or tone.
+The fundamental graphic arts criteria are: - Focus: Entries should support commanders' communication objectives.
+If the material does not effectively communicate the objectives of a command, its Soldiers and/or the Army, it is not an effective product, regardless of technical quality. - Newly eligible methods: Entries should not contain two-dimensional work created by free-hand methods; using dry or wet-based methods such as line art, sketches, watercolors and oil paintings; work created using pencil, chalk and/or charcoal; pictures of displays and fine art pieces. - SAPP: Graphics compromising security are inconsistent with commanders' intent interfere with the success of the competition and will be disqualified.
+Judges will disqualify graphics that violate command or service policy, or include inappropriate subject matter, unacceptable style, or tone.

-3-26.
+3-35.
 Judges evaluate the technical aspects of every product.
-Multiple mistakes in one technical area or minor mistakes across multiple areas should result in a loss of a star.
+If a product meets a criteria requirement, it will earn one star for that criterion.
 Judges may disqualify products that do not earn at least one technical criteria star.
-Graphic arts technical criteria includes:
+Graphic arts technical criteria include:

-- Alignment: - Entry keeps design objects in line, not only vertically or horizontally but also across any linear plane. - Balance: - A design composition does not have to be symmetrical or linear to be considered balanced, the balance is global to all elements even the absence of content. - Emphasis: - Emphasis can be achieved in graphic design by placing elements on the page in positions where the eye is naturally drawn, by using other principles such as contrast, repetition, or movement.
+- Alignment: Entry keeps design objects in line, not only vertically or horizontally but also across any linear plane. - Balance: A design composition does not have to be symmetrical or linear to be considered balanced, the balance is global to all elements even the absence of content. - Emphasis: Emphasis can be achieved in graphic design by placing elements on the page in positions where the eye is naturally drawn, by using other principles such as contrast, repetition, or movement.
 Bold and italic type provides emphasis for text.
-Graphic elements can gain emphasis through size, visual weight, color, complexity, uniqueness, placement on the page and other features. - Gestalt: - Sometimes considered a distinct principle of design, gestalt is the concept that "the whole is greater than the sum of its parts." - Proportion: - This indicates the relative visual size width, and weight of a particular graphical elements in a design composition. - Unity: - The individual parts come together as visually compelling and a meaningful whole. - White Space: - In graphic design, white space, or negative space, is considered an important element of the overall design, and is evaluated using the same criteria as the rest of the elements in the design.
+Graphic elements can gain emphasis through size, visual weight, color, complexity, uniqueness, placement on the page and other features. - Gestalt: Sometimes considered a distinct principle of design, gestalt is the concept that "the whole is greater than the sum of its parts." - Proportion: This indicates the relative visual size width, and weight of a particular graphical elements in a design composition. - Unity: The individual parts come together as visually compelling and a meaningful whole. - White Space: In graphic design, white space, or negative space, is considered an important element of the overall design, and is evaluated using the same criteria as the rest of the elements in the design.
 White space can add to or detract from the balance, unity, harmony, rhythm and overall success of a design.
 White space can give emphasis, contrast, and movement.
 It can be used for repetition and pattern, and work within various relationships with other elements of the positive and negative spaces in the design.

-3-27.
+3-36.
 Judges will evaluate originality/creativity of the product and/or if the product was effective at meeting its intended goal.
+If a product meets a criteria requirement, it will earn one star for that criterion.

-PHOTOGRAPHY CRITERIA
+PHOTOGRAPHY CATEGORY